 SharpReading - Our Methodology and Research

 SharpReading is the product of 20 years of practical experience and research with students and teachers by Hilton Ayrey and Brian Parker.
-This includes classroom teaching at many levels of the school, their work as tutors at NZGSE (a teacher training organisation) and for the last ten years, running their own literacy consultancy, in-school and online, to support and train hundreds of teachers worldwide.
+This includes classroom teaching at many levels of the school, their work as tutors at the New Zealand Graduate School of Education (an internationally recognised teacher training organisation in Christchurch) and for the last ten years, running their own literacy consultancy, in-school and online, to support and train hundreds of teachers worldwide.

 The following information outlines the origins of their approach to reading instruction and the research that has influenced their thinking.

 The Impact of Michael Pressley